reflexer-labs/geb-auto-surplus-auctioned/src/test/fuzz/README.md

 # Security Tests

-The contracts in this folder are the fuzz scripts for the the Auto Surplus Buffer.
+The contracts in this folder are the fuzz scripts for the the Auto Surplus Auctioned.

 To run the fuzzer, set up Echidna (https://github.com/crytic/echidna).